walrus/walrus/README.md

 # WALRUS
-Exercise classification using Numenta's Hierarchical Temporal Memory (HTM) on an Intel Curie, for my BEng Individual Project.
+Exercise classification using an Artificial Neural Network running on an Intel Curie/Genuino 101, for my BEng Individual Project.

 ## Why walrus?